lixiannn/secure_code_review/README.md

 #### Review Checklist
 - [ ] Ensure that logs are stored in restricted locations.
 - [ ] Ensure that log masking is used for sensitive data.
-- [ ] Ensure that no user invoked functions generate excessive logs.
+- [ ] Ensure that no user invoked functions that generate excessive logs.

 ### Session Management
 Improper session management can lead to malicious users impersonating others and gaining access to privileged data or application functions.